 With a $75 million commitment and 37 research projects funded to date, MFA is the global leader in research to develop non-surgical spay/neuter alternatives for cats and dogs.
 Non-surgical spay and neuter options are considered to be the best solution for ending shelter euthanasia.

 The foundation has also revolutionized pet microchipping by creating the first free national microchip registry.
 Launched in the wake of Hurricane Katrina, which separated thousands of animals from their families, the Michelson Found Animals Registry reconnects lost pets and their owners.
-As the first free national microchip registry, it revolutionized the industry and now includes millions of pets in its database.
+As the first free national microchip registry, it the industry and now includes millions of pets in its database.
 The registry also reduced financial barriers by substantially lowering the cost of microchips, making them widely available to shelters for $4.95 or less per chip.

 MFA is a driving force in improving animal welfare in its hometown of Los Angeles, as well.
 Working with dozens of local partners to build programs serving underfunded communities and pets at the highest risk, MFA has donated over $10 million to provide low cost or free spay/neuter and veterinary services.